carlodavid012/100-Days-Of-ML-Code/README.md

 **Today's Progress**  Today I just read Chris Olah's blog post to learn more the theory behind rnn and lstm.

 **Link**: [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)

+## Day 70: May 16, 2019

+**Today's Progress** Today I finish the charRNN notebook where I created an LSTM to predict the next character in the sequence.
+I learn about sequence batching in training RNN, and also learn tips and tricks in obtaining the best model.
+One of it is to always make the network larger, as large as you're willing to wait to compute and then just apply dropout values.
+When the training loss is much lower than the validation loss, then it is overfitting, solution to this is to decrease the network size.
+When the training loss and validation are about equal, then it is underfitting, you need to increase the network size.